JetBrains/bazel-bsp/README.md

 ## Project Views
 In order to work on huge monorepos you might want to specify directories and targets to work on.
-To address this issue, Bazel BSP supports part of the [Project Views](https://ij.bazel.build/docs/project-views.html) introduced by Google.
-Currently you can use following rules: `directories`, `targets` and `import`.
+To address this issue, Bazel BSP supports (partly) the [Project Views](https://ij.bazel.build/docs/project-views.html) introduced by Google.

-Simply create a `projectview.bazelproject` file, specify rules inside and run the server.
-If no such files will be found, by default entire project will be loaded.
+Check [project view readme](projectview/README.md) for more info.

 ## Tests